 Embedded GDB Server

-To debug on-chip with GDB server, use the dedicated Embedded GDB Server run/debug configuration which covers the following use cases:
+To debug on-chip with GDB server, use the Embedded GDB Server configuration, which covers the following cases:

 Segger J-Link GDB server.